-Criteria Excellent Satisfactory Unsatisfactory EKG (Med Surg only) Submits EKG with Clinical Worksheet Does not submit EKG with Clinical Worksheet -1 Pt All sections complete Complete all sections If not all sections complete -1 Pt Related Concepts Lists 1-3 concepts that relate to the identified problem/diagnosis.
-0.1 Pts.
-Missing 1 or more concepts.
+Criteria Excellent Satisfactory Unsatisfactory EKG (Med Surg only) Submits EKG with Clinical Worksheet Submits EKG, but with wrong interpretation. -0.5 points Does not submit EKG with Clinical Worksheet -1 point All sections complete Complete all sections If not all sections complete -1 Pt Related Concepts Lists 1-3 concepts that relate to the identified problem/diagnosis.
+0.1 Pts Missing 1 or more concepts.
 Concepts do not relate to problem/diagnosis 0 Pts.
 Understanding of Diagnosis with Application from Lecture and Reading (Pathophysiology, Signs and Symptoms, Risk Factors) For each of the areas, include the following: Identifies pathophysiology of problem/concept.
 Identifies usual signs and symptoms of problem/concept.
 Identifies risk factors associated with identified problem/concept.
 Lists reference information.
 Each area has 3 sentences minimum.
 0.3 Pts identified problem/concept.
 Lists reference information.
 Less than 3 sentences each area For each of the areas, include less than 50% of the following: Does not use lecture/classroom information.
 Does not list reference information.
 Usual Management of Care (Diagnostics, Medical Treatments, Medications) For each of the areas, include the following: Identifies diagnostics used to identify problem/concept.
 Identifies typical medical treatments for problem/concept.
 Identifies typical medications used to treat problem/concept.
 Lists source/reference of information.
 0.4 Pts For each of the areas, include 50% the following: Identifies diagnostics used to identify problem/concept.
 Identifies typical medical treatments for problem/concept.
 Identifies typical medications used to treat problem/concept.
 Lists source/reference of information.
-0.2 Pts. than 50% of the following: Identifies 1 or fewer facts related to problem/concept.
+0.2 Pts For each of the areas, include less than 50% of the following: Identifies 1 or fewer facts related to problem/concept.
 Does not list source of information or reference.
 Priority Assessments List 3 priority assessments for stated problem/concept with rationale.
 Includes patient assessment data.
 Lists 3 assessments for stated problem/concept with rationale.
 At least 1 assessment is not a priority Includes patient assessment data.
-0.6 Pts.
-Does not include 3 assessments.
+0.6 Pts Does not include 3 assessments.
 Does not include patient assessment data.
-0 Pts.
-0 Pts.
+1.2 Pts 0 Pts.
 Priority Labs and Diagnostics List 3 priority lab/diagnostic tests.
 Includes actual patient lab values and implications for condition for all 3 tests.
 At least 1 test is not a priority.
-Includes actual patient lab values and implications for condition for at least 1 test.
 Lists less than 3 priority lab/diagnostic tests.
 Lab/diagnostic test does not relate to problem/concept or actual values not listed with implication.
 Lists labs not pertinent to diagnosis.
-0 Pts.
-Priority Active Nursing Interventions Identify 3 active priority nursing interventions for stated problem/concept.
-1.2 Pts Identify 3 active nursing interventions for stated problem/concept.
-At least 1 is not a nursing intervention or is an assessment.
-0.6 Pts.
-Lists less than 3 active priority nursing interventions for stated problem/concept.
-States assess or monitor.